aag19g/aag19g/README.md

 ### Hi there 👋
-### 🌱 I’m currently learning how to create program
+### 🌱 I’m currently learning how to program like an artist
-### Fun fact: A ripe fruit can ripe other fruits.
+### Fun fact: Panama City, Panama is shaped like an "S".